-A fusion of the Iraqi Biryani, A Persian Pallau, a Turkish Pilaf, a Syrian Pilau lets be inclusive of the Middle Eastern world that calls this rice cooked in broth a Pilaf.
-Full of flavours that are subtle, not spicy yet simply flavourful and not bland; it is a lamb stew served on a bed of Pilaf Rice .
+A hybrid of Iraqi Biryani, A Persian Pallau, a Turkish Pilaf, a Syrian Pilaf, let's be inclusive of the Middle Eastern world that calls this rice cooked in broth a Pilaf.
+It is full of flavours that are subtle, not spicy, yet simply flavourful and not bland; it is a lamb stew served on a bed of pilaf rice.

 |A bed of rice pilaf topped with a lamb stew, with green peppers and onions sprinkles with nuts|